brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-13.md

 "*Sanguis acus!*" he snarled, sweeping out his arm.

-"*Clipeus!"* Ron shouted, throwing up a shield charm.
+"*Clipeus!*" Ron shouted, throwing up a shield charm.
 The charm blocked the worst of the curse, but a few barbs still managed to penetrate, catching the redhead in the cheek, neck, and chest.
 He shrieked in surprised pain, and hastily tore out the sewing needle sized pins.
 The